Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Play a Game or Join a League at a Local Bowling Alley

-16th Street Mall is home to some of the city’s best restaurants and entertainment, including Lucky Strike.
+16th Street is home to some of the city’s best restaurants and entertainment, including Lucky Strike.
 Luxurious digs, a dozen lanes, and a comfortable lounge redefine the standard bowling alley experience.
 Arcade games, pool, and ping pong add to the excitement.
 The venue becomes 21+ after 9 pm, and its extensive food and drink menu will keep the party going.

 But all the extras aren’t necessary to have a good time.
 Down in the Harvey Park neighborhood lies a Crown Lanes location, complete with a dive bar that serves a surprisingly good food menu.
 Proper lighting and less fuss draw a more local crowd, along with more serious bowlers.
-Consider signing your team up for a weekly league to really build up camaraderie.
+Consider signing your team up for a weekly league in 2026 to really build up camaraderie.

 Seasoned golfers aren’t the only ones who love to visit Topgolf.
-With a laid-back vibe and full bar on-site, a visit here makes for one of the best corporate team building ideas in Denver.
+With a laid-back vibe and full bar on-site, a visit here makes for one of the best corporate team building activities in Denver.
 Visit its newest location in McGregor Square, featuring luxurious, virtual “swing suites.”
 Or for a more traditional golfing experience, head to one of its suburban venues in Centennial or Thornton.

 Here, your team can try their hand at a number of fun, beginner-friendly games.
 With the use of microchip technology, hitting golf balls into large targets gains you points.
 Reserve a bay online or reach out to plan a private event.

-Experience the Urban City Park Golf Course
+An aerial view of the expansive course (photo: City Park Golf Course Facebook)

 Looking to entertain and have a downtown office?
 Team building outings are abundant in Denver, but no local golf course compares to that of City Park.
 Situated in the heart of the city, this engaging course features a variety of challenging terrain.